-If you choose not to sign this agreement, the aged care home still needs to talk to you about your needs.
-This conversation is a verbal agreement of the type of care and services you will get and what fees will apply.
+If you choose not to sign this agreement, the aged care home still needs to talk to you about your needs and document your reasons for not signing.
+You can still move in, but this conversation is a verbal agreement of the type of care and services you will get and what fees will apply.
 You will still need to pay your daily fees and any relevant accommodation costs when you move in.